1. Warren Hastings was the first ___________.

 Explanation: In 1772, Hastings appointed Company “Collectors” to collect land revenue.

-30. Hastings’ collectors were supervised by:
+30. Hastings’ collectors were supervised by___________.

 A) Provincial Councils